MdSamsuzzohaShayon/blockchain-development/README.md

  - Send
  - Call

+### AI & Prompting
+ 1. Tinker
+ 2. Ask your AI
+    There are 6 principles of Prompt engeenring
+      A. Write cean and specific instructions
+      B. Give as uch context as possible
+      C. Use delimiters to clearly indicate distinct parts of the input
+      D. Look out for hallucinations
+ 3. Read docs
+ 4. Web Search
+ 5. Ask in a forum
+ 6. Ask on support forum or github
+ 7. Iterate

 ### Deploy with python on local environment

 - [**Ganache**](https://trufflesuite.com/ganache/) - Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.